siatjiasen/Reduced-FOV-Parallel-Imaging/README.md

 Figure 4 - 2D imaging with 1D Reduced FOV Wave Encoding (MATLAB)

-Figure 5 - 3D imaging with 2D Reduced FOV Wave Encoding (BART)  Two 3D data of 2.2 GB and 1.2 GB (reduced FOV 2x decreased the kspace size)
+Figure 5 - 3D imaging with 2D Reduced FOV Wave Encoding (BART)  Two 3D data of 2.2 GB (PI 2x2) and 1.2 GB (reduced FOV 2x + PI 2x)

 The experimental datasets can be downloaded from , and stored into a folder named as /data (the same level as /utilizes).